 Color coming your way!
 Our dramatic duffle has a soft, round shape and an easy going, shoulder sling style.
 Boho patchwork and ribbons adorn the outside, and we haven’t forgotten to add plenty of handy pockets on the inside.
-The stunning fabric is the new Fluent collection by Anna Maria Horner for FreeSpirit Fabrics.
+The stunning fabric is from the 2022 Fluent collection by Anna Maria Horner for FreeSpirit Fabrics.

 S4H fans know how much we love designing bags and totes.
 Part of the fun is tempting people who’ve never experimented with shapes beyond the traditional square or rectangle.
 Stepping up your “shape game” might seem intimidating, but we have the detailed, step-by-step instructions to take you from start to finish with confidence.